 The most common early symptoms of radiation sickness are the same as for many other illnesses -- nausea, vomiting, and diarrhea.
 They can start within minutes of exposure, but they may come and go for several days.
 If you have these symptoms after a radiation emergency, you should seek medical help as soon as it's safe to do so.

 You might also have skin damage, like a bad sunburn, or get blisters or sores.
 Radiation may also damage the cells that make hair, causing your hair to fall out.
 In some cases, hair loss might be permanent.

 The symptoms can go away entirely for anywhere from a few hours to weeks.
 But if they come back, they're often worse.

 Radiation damages your stomach and intestines, blood vessels, and bone marrow, which makes blood cells.
 Damage to bone marrow lowers the number of disease-fighting white blood cells in your body.
 As a result, most people who die from radiation sickness are killed by infections or internal bleeding.

 Your doctor will try to help you fight off infections.
-He might give you blood transfusions to replace lost blood cells.
-Or he may give you medications to try to help your bone marrow recover.
-Or he may try a transplant.
+They might give you blood transfusions to replace lost blood cells.
+Or they may give you medications to try to help your bone marrow recover.
+Or they may try a transplant.